karstenw/nodebox-pyobjc/README.md

 1. Different behaviour:
 	1.  `size(0,0)`  sets size to size of main screen
 	1. Can open shoebot ('.bot') files.
-Runs ca. 80% of the shoebot examples.
+Runs many of the shoebot examples.
+Incompatibilities exist.
 	1. Colors can be hex strings.
 		-  '#f00' or 'f00' for red
 		-  '#f008' or 'f008' for red with alpha=0.5